ChromiteExabyte/ChromiteExabyte/README.md

 -  Hi, I’m @ChromiteExabyte
 - 👀 I’m interested in open source software
-- 🌱 I’m currently learning Zig and software development practices
+- 🌱 I’m currently learning TypeScript and basic web dev.
-- 📫 How to reach me: just through GitHub here :)

 <!---
 ChromiteExabyte/ChromiteExabyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.